All Dressed in Gettysburg - A Family Vacation Edition

-When I asked about the dresses, they told me that they bought them for their Uncle Tyler’s wedding and that they found them at Plato’s Closet, a Michigan thrift store, whose name reminds me of the famous 1970s swinger’s club.
+They found the dresses at Plato’s Closet, a Michigan thrift store; the name reminds me of the famous 1970s swinger’s club.

-My nephew Augie wore a special mushroom hat in honor of the occasion, which evoked for me a character from Alice in Wonderland.
+My nephew Augie wore a mushroom hat in honor of the occasion, evoking some lost character from Alice in Wonderland.
 In fact, the vibe of the evening was very Mad Hatter tea party.
-The hat belongs to his mom Kate who loves to forage for mushrooms and who has taught me the difference between saprophytic and mycorrhizal mushrooms.
+The hat belongs to his mom Kate who loves to forage for mushrooms.

 Augie's brother Emmet wore a special hat, too, his with a lightbulb, and indeed Emmet always does have brilliant ideas that illuminate our dinner-table conversations.

-Flora’s dress made me very happy.
+My daughter Flora’s dress made me very happy.
 It is mine!
-I love to see her dressed in my clothing, and, as she will attest, I more than return the favor by frequently dipping into her own glorious closet.
+I love to see her dressed in my clothing.
+As she will attest, I more than return the favor by frequently dipping into her own glorious closet.
 Flora is an expert thrifter with the most fantastic collection of vintage clothing and earrings.
 This dress has its own special All Dressed story.
 It was gifted to me by my close friend Meema Spadola, and its magical design with silvery stars, swirls and circles makes me feel like a powerful sorceress when I wear it.
 I think Flora is an enchantress, too.